sjm-steffann/dhcpkit/docs/developer/option_handler.rst

 Basic handler structure
 -----------------------
 All option handlers must be subclasses of :class:`.OptionHandler` or :class:`.RelayOptionHandler`.
-Each option handler must be registered with :func:`~.register_option_handler` so that the server code is aware of their existence.
+Each option handler must be registered so that the server code is aware of their existence.

 An option handler usually implements its functionality by overriding the :meth:`~.OptionHandler.handle` method ( or :meth:`~.RelayOptionHandler.handle_relay` in the case of :class:`.RelayOptionHandler`).
 This method gets a